-It is recommended that the 3 remaining land parcels (Ferrybank, Seabank & Tinahask Upper) and the potential pipeline corridors shown in Figure 3.13.1: Appendix M, be brought forward for further consideration against a range of technical and environmental criteria under Phase 2: Sites Assessment.
+It is recommended that Irish Water progress with the investigation of the suitability of the river as a discharge location.
+The results of these investigations will determine the recommended sites to be considered for further analysis.
+It is recommended that the 3 remaining land parcels and the potential pipeline corridors, be brought forward for further consideration against a range of technical and environmental criteria under Phase 2: Sites Assessment.

-At this stage of the assessment process, potential route corridors as shown in Figure 3.13.1: Appendix M, have been identified.
+At this stage of the assessment process, potential route corridors as shown in Figures 3.13.1 & 3.13.2: Appendices M & N, have been identified.
 The final routing of the transfer pipelines within these corridors will be determined following Phase 2 of the Sites Assessment process.